Grants and Scholarships

-For the summer 2019 semester, if you used your full-time Pell Grant award during the fall and spring semesters, you may be eligible for additional Pell for the summer.
+For the summer 2021 semester, if you used your full-time Pell Grant offer during the fall and spring semesters, you may be eligible for additional Pell for the summer.
 You must enroll in and attend six credit hours.
-You must first use 100 percent of your annual Pell limit to be eligible for the additional summer Pell.
+You must first use 100% of your annual Pell limit to be eligible for the additional summer Pell.

-If you have not used 100 percent of your 2018-2019 Pell Grant and have a qualifying Expected Family Contribution (EFC), you may use the annual remainder prorated for enrollment if you are enrolled in at least three credit hours.
-If you are registered for six or more hours, you qualify for additional Pell up to 50 percent of your annual award, based on your summer enrollment level.
+If you have not used 100% of your 2019-2020 Pell Grant and have a qualifying Expected Family Contribution (EFC), you may use the annual remainder prorated for enrollment if you are enrolled in at least three credit hours.
+If you are registered for six or more hours, you qualify for additional Pell up to 50% of your annual award, based on your summer enrollment level.

 You must be registered for six or more credit hours to borrow from federal loan programs.
 Some private loan programs may approve you for less than six hours.